 Another option that the Roborock app has is the zoned cleaning feature, where it instructs the robot to clean a rectangular or square zone.

-Take note that you can set the zone across multiple rooms, and the software will interpret it as a single area and do its normal cleaning mode within those boundaries.
+Please take note that you can set the zone across multiple rooms, and the software will interpret it as a single area and do its normal cleaning mode within those boundaries.

 Selective Room Cleaning

 This is a more precise option for cleaning specific areas inside the home.
-Take note that this feature is only available after the robot saves the map, and you (or the app) specify the zones.
+Take note that this feature is only available after the robot saves the map and you (or the app) specify the zones.

 Unfortunately, the Roborock app does not have the option to name rooms, so you can’t use it in conjunction with Alexa.